xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 ---
 layout: post
 title: "Goodbye Happiness: The Key to True Happiness"
 share-description: Feel that instant relief when you say goodbye to happiness.
 The key to happiness is to find comfort in the present.
-When you’re getting tired of pursuing happiness, it is no longer serving you well.
+When you’re tired of pursuing happiness, it is no longer serving you well.
 Let go of the idea of happiness and be in the present.
 thumbnail-img: "https://images.pexels.com/photos/3808845/pexels-photo-3808845.jpeg"
 categories: the-deep
 tags: the-deep